zemian/zemian.github.io/content/blog/2020/which-cms-to-use.md

----
-title: Which CMS to Use?
+Title: Which CMS to Use?
-date: 2020-09-23
+Date: 2020-09-23
-tags:
-- cms
-- blog
-- knowledge-management
-- site-development
----
+Tags: cms,blog,knowledge-management,site-development

 What is a CMS?
 Accoridng to [Wikipedia](https://en.wikipedia.org/wiki/Content_management_system)